gjtorikian/panino-docs/README.md

     node panino --path [source_files]

 Otherwise, you can write a simple build script to do the work for you.
-Here's how that might look:
+Here's how that might look for a pdoc-like system:

 ```javascript
 var options = {